johnpeart/johnpeart.github.io/src/posts/blogpost/2017-04-21-eurovision-first-listens.md

   semifinal: false
   final: true
   commentary: |
     Ah, so Ukraine realised they can't afford to host again next year then.
-It's different: but that's not a good thing.
+It’s different: but that’s not a good thing.

 ---

-It's become a little tradition of mine to give first impressions of the year's Eurovision entries on the day the official album gets released.
+It’s become a little tradition of mine to give first impressions of the year’s Eurovision entries on the day the official album gets released.

 This year, as last, I'm doing it in strict 140 character form: tweet sized commentary on every track.